Support for 1208 vulnerable Honduran children

 Supporting the community

-Three other important components of the NPH Honduras family are located in the capital.
-Casa de Los Ángeles provides 24-hour care for 16 children with severe disabilities.
+Two other important components of the NPH Honduras family are located in the capital.
 Pasos Pequeñitos, a children’s daycare centre, helps single mothers in difficult circumstances who need extra assistance in caring for their children.
 Casa Esperanza, in Catacamas, is for children in emergency situations who are awaiting family reintegration.
 Additional community service programmes include a children’s soup kitchen in the nearby town of Talanga, which provides daily food and vitamins to 30 impoverished children who would otherwise go unfed.

 The team

-NPH Honduras is led by Marlon Velásquez, along with over 160 dedicated staff.
+NPH Honduras is run by Director Hegel Aguire with a team of over 160 dedicated staff.

 NPH stories from Honduras